AliEhis/junior-dev-node/README.md

 #Junior-Developer-Node-JS Test
 **Tasks completed**
-[ x ] Validation of request - Implemented a reusable function [ x ] Removal of item from an object - Implemented Deletion of specified item from the data objecgt sent [ x ] Reused Implemeented validation function - The validation function is reused for item field
+[ X ] Validation of request - Implemented a reusable function [ X ] Removal of item from an object - Implemented Deletion of specified item from the data objecgt sent [ X ] Reused Implemeented validation function - The validation function is reused for item field

 **How to setup this project**